islom247/SlowDraw/README.md

 # SlowDraw
-CS 464 (Introduuction to Machine Learning) project.
+CS 464 (Introduction to Machine Learning) project.

 Main purpose of the project is doodle classification.
 The program aims to recognize the doodles